prolificinteractive/Bellerophon/README.md

 ## Description ##

 Bellerophon is a Swift implementation of a protocol and convenient methods that allow you to either kill your app or force the users to update using the App Store.
-By implementing Bellerphon, you will be able to easily add the logic to present a kill state view in your app, or force users to update.
+By implementing Bellerophon, you will be able to easily add the logic to present a kill state view in your app, or force users to update.

 ## Requirements